AndreiRupertti/ai-experimentation/webdev-draft/README.md

 ⚛️ A visual, interactive canvas for planning and designing React component hierarchies with drag-and-drop functionality and real-time JSX visualization.

+Bit more complex than NotePad, a lot less complex than UML/Stately/ReactFlow

-Perfect for React developers who want to visualize component architecture before coding, plan complex applications, or create documentation for existing projects.
+Perfect for React developers who want a quick way to draft component structures, manage props, and visualize data flow before coding.

 ## 🚀 Getting Started